-What is a nursing home (skilled nursing facility)?
+What is a nursing home or skilled nursing facility?

 A nursing home is normally the highest level of care for older adults outside of a hospital.
 Nursing homes provide what is called custodial care, including getting in and out of bed, and providing assistance with feeding, bathing, and dressing.
 However, nursing homes differ from other senior housing facilities in that they also provide a high level of medical care.
 A licensed physician supervises each patient’s care and a nurse or other medical professional is almost always on the premises.
 Skilled nursing care is available on site, usually 24 hours a day.
 Other medical professionals, such as occupational or physical therapists, are also available.
 This allows the delivery of medical procedures and therapies on site that would not be possible in other housing.

-The label “nursing home” has negative connotations for many people.
-Yet nursing homes provide an important component of senior housing options.
-It's important to separate nursing home myths from facts.
+The label “nursing home” can have negative connotations for many people.
+Yet nursing homes provide medical practices and therapies not available in other senior housing options, so it’s important to separate nursing home myths from facts.

 |Myths about nursing homes|

-Fact: Today, there are many options to help older adults stay at home, ranging from help with shopping and laundry to caregiving and visiting home health services.
+Fact: Today, there are many options to help older adults stay in their homes, ranging from help with shopping and laundry to caregiving and visiting home health services.
 If home care options are no longer possible, other options, such as assisted living, may be a better fit if the primary need is custodial care rather than skilled medical care.
-Even if hospice care is being considered, home care is also often a possibility.
+Even if you’re considering hospice care, that can often be done at home.

-Fact: Many cultures have strong beliefs that it is a family's duty to care for elders.
-However, in today’s world of smaller families living farther apart, work conflicts, and people living longer with more chronic illness, it simply may not be possible.
-Considering a nursing home does not mean you don’t care about your family.
-If you cannot provide the necessary care, it is the responsible decision to find a place where your family member’s needs will be met.
+Fact: Many cultures have strong beliefs that it is a family’s duty to care for elders.
+However, in today’s world of smaller families living farther apart and people living longer with more chronic illness, it simply may not be possible.
+Considering a nursing home for an elderly family member doesn’t mean you don’t care about them.
+If you cannot provide the necessary care, it is the responsible decision to find a place where your loved one’s needs will be met.

-Fact: While it is key to research homes thoroughly and visit frequently, it is not true that all nursing homes provide poor care.
-There are more and more safeguards in place, and a facility’s staffing information and any previous violations are available to the public to help you make your decision.
+Fact: While it is key to research homes thoroughly and visit your family member frequently, it is not true that all nursing homes provide poor care.
+There are more and more safeguards in place, and a facility’s staffing information and any previous violations are available to the public, which can aid your decision-making.

 Whether you and your family are facing a quick decision about a nursing home due to a recent event, or have been coping with a worsening progressive disease such as Alzheimer’s or Parkinson’s, considering a nursing home is not an easy decision.
 Emotions such as guilt, sadness, frustration, and anger are normal.
-Working through the possibilities of housing, finances, and medical needs can help you and your family make an informed decision.
+But by working through your housing, financial, and medical options, you and your family make can make an informed decision.

-Has the senior been assessed recently?
-If a nursing home is being considered as the next step after hospitalization, this probably has already been done.
-However, if a senior is considering a move from home or another facility, a more formal assessment by a medical team can help clarify the senior’s needs and see if other housing options may be a possibility.
+Have you had a recent medical assessment?
+If you’re considering a nursing home as the next step after hospitalization, this has likely been done.
+However, if you’re considering a move from your home or another facility, a more formal assessment by a medical team can help clarify your needs and see if other housing options may be a possibility.

-Can the senior’s needs be met safely in other housing situations?
-The risk of falls may be too great, or the senior’s medical needs may no longer be able to be met at home or in another facility.
-If the senior needs 24-hour supervision, or is in danger of wandering off or forgetting about a hot stove, for example, a skilled nursing facility may be the best option.
-If the senior’s needs are solely custodial, though, an assisted living facility may be a better fit.
+Can your needs be met safely in a different housing situation?
+If you need 24-hour supervision, or are in danger of wandering off or forgetting about a hot stove, for example, a skilled nursing facility may be the best option.
+If your needs are solely custodial, though, an assisted living facility may be a better fit.

-Can the primary caregiver meet the senior’s needs?
+Can your primary caregiver meet your needs?
 Caregivers are often juggling the needs of work, their own family responsibilities, and their own health.
 It’s not possible for one person to be awake and responsive 24 hours a day.
-Sometimes other family members can help fill in the gap.
-Day programs, home care services, and respite care, where a senior temporarily stays in a nursing home, may also provide the support a caregiver needs.
-However, there may come a point where medical needs become too great and home care services are unable to bridge the gap or become too expensive.
+Sometimes other family members can help fill in the gap, or day programs, home care services, and respite care can provide the necessary caregiver support.
+However, there may come a point where medical needs become too great and home care services are insufficient or become too expensive.

 Would the need for a nursing home be temporary or permanent?
 Sometimes, a temporary situation may be covered through home care, or family members might be able to rotate care on a short-term basis.
 However, if the level of care is expected to be permanent, this may be too expensive or coverage might not be enough.